 - After carotid artery stenting: short course of dual antiplatelet therapy (e.g., clopidogrel PLUS aspirin for 1 month), followed by long-term single-agent antiplatelet therapy with aspirin

-- Manage modifiable risk factors for atherosclerosis (e.g., diabetes mellitus, hypertension).
+- Manage modifiable risk factors for ASCVD (e.g., management of diabetes mellitus, management of hypertension).

 - Timing: ideally performed within 14 days of symptom onset